-Buckwheat flour makes a delicious, fluffy pancake that is a perfect compliment to maple syrup or any other topping.
+Buckwheat flour makes a delicious, fluffy pancake that is a perfect complement to maple syrup or any other topping.

 In a large bowl, whisk together buckwheat flour, coconut sugar, baking powder, salt, and baking soda

-Pour milk and egg mixture into flour mixture and whisk until batter is smooth.
+Pour milk and egg mixture into the flour mixture and whisk until batter is smooth.